Do larger sensors collect more light? Yes.

-Note that for example a Micro 4/3 camera, an APS-C and a Full Frame are all within about 2 light stops of difference .
+Note that a Micro 4/3 camera, an APS-C, and a Full Frame are all within about two light stops of difference.

-First we are going to see with real cameras if those differences that we have discussed are met.
+First, we will see with real cameras if those differences that we have discussed are met.

-There are many ways to estimate the differences, for example from the DXOMARK data or from the graphs from photonstophotos.net.
+There are many ways to estimate the differences, such as the DXOMARK data or the graphs from photonstophotos.net.

-But we are going to make our own graph.
+But we are going to make our graph.

 We are going to choose several more or less current cameras (at the time of writing this article) with different sensors:

-The models I have chosen basically at random, the first that have occurred to me and I have found in DXOMARK for each type of sensor.
+The models I have chosen random, the first that has occurred to me, and I have found in DXOMARK for each sensor type.

-For example, within the micro 4/3 there are professional range cameras (E-M1 for photo, GH5 for video) and entry range cameras (GX800).
-And in APS-C the Sony a6400 would be an upper mid-range, while the Nikon D3500 is an entry range.
+For example, within the micro 4/3, there are professional range cameras (E-M1 for a photo, GH5 for video) and entry range cameras (GX800).
+And in APS-C, the Sony a6400 would be an upper mid-range, while the Nikon D3500 is an entry range.

 What is that value?

-It is the maximum ISO that we can configure in the camera to achieve at least a signal-to-noise ratio of 30dB in the resulting image (excellent image quality).
+The maximum ISO we can configure in the camera to achieve at least a signal-to-noise ratio of 30dB in the resulting image (excellent image quality).